External Health Monitor

 While building an external monitor, you need to manually test the successful execution of the commands.
 To test a command from an SE, it may be necessary to switch to the proper namespace or tenant.
 The production external monitor will correctly use the proper tenant.
 To manually switch tenants when testing a command from the SE CLI, follow the commands in the following article: Manually Validate Server Health.

 - Script Code - Upload the script via copy/paste or uploading the file.

 - Script Parameters - Enter any optional arguments to apply.
 These strings are passed in as arguments to the script, such as $1 = server IP, $2 = server port.

 - Script Variables - Custom environment variables may be fed into the script to allow simplified re-usability.
 For instance, a script that authenticates to the server may have a variable set to USER=test.

-- Script Success: If a script exits with any data, it is considered a success and marks a server up.
+- Script Success - If a script exits with any data, it is considered as success and marks as server up.
 If there is no data from the script, the monitor will mark the server down.
 In the SharePoint monitor example below, the script includes a

 grep "200 OK".
 If this is found, this data is returned and the monitor exits as success.
 If the

 grepdoes not find this string, no data is returned and the monitor marks the server down.